 This procedure aims at avoiding bankruptcy.
 It allows a debtor facing financial difficulties (but not yet meeting the criteria for insolvency) to negotiate a settlement or a rescheduling of its debts with its creditors, which must be approved by the district court to avoid bankruptcy proceedings.

-A successful application requires the consent of a majority of creditors representing 75% of the outstanding debt.
-Creditors with claims which are secured by priority rights, mortgages or pledges can only vote if they waive those rights.
-The court will not ratify the application of the legal provisions are not met or for reasons of public interest or the interest of creditors.
+The court will not ratify the application if the legal provisions are not met or for reasons of public interest or the interest of creditors.
 If the court deems that the conditions are not met, it will declare the company bankrupt.